Have you ever painted a Jean Jacket?! It's fun and also somewhat of a challenge...…

 My apologies; I have been really busy with an exciting new media; Resin!
 It’s so exciting to be able to show you how you can cast and form your own absolutely unique resin jewelry.
 Natural ‘live edge’ elements are very ‘hot’ and this has so many possibilities… but don’t blame me if you also become a ‘resin addict’!
-Check out how to make your own super-unique jewelry:
+Check out my tutorial; how to make your own super-unique jewelry:

 My starting point was again nature.
-I took some inspiration from Britta Boeckmann‘s jewelry but wanted to be even more rustic.
+I took some inspiration from Britta Boeckmann‘s early jewelry but wanted to be even more rustic.
 I am always wearing pendants, the type that make a statement.
 Nature supplies so many textures and designs if you open your mind to the possibilities.
 Go! outside! and check out what nature has to offer.
 There are so many amazing pieces of wood and branches and bark and leaves and… It just boggles the mind.

 The Resin: